 Three times the WVIAC tournament champion, the Tigers were twice participants in the Division II Elite Eight, ranked No. 1 in the country during two seasons and played in the Division II Final Four in 1997.
 A four-time WVIAC Coach of the Year (1994, 1997-99), Carey twice was named NCAA Division II East Region coach of the year (1997, 1999).

 In his last season before coming to Morgantown, Carey’s Tigers were 26-7 ranked as high as No. 4 nationally and advanced to the NCAA East Region finals.
 Carey's career record at Salem was 288-102; his record during the last five years of his tenure was 138-20.
 He had also served as director of athletics at Salem since 1989.

 Before going to Salem as an assistant coach in 1987, Carey coached for seven years in the West Virginia high school ranks, serving as girls' basketball coach at Flemington and Clarksburg Liberty High Schools.
 In 1986, he was Harrison County and Big 10 Coach of the Year, as Liberty advanced to the regional finals.
 As boys’ coach in 1987, he led Liberty to conference, county and sectional titles.

-A native of Clarksburg, W.Va., Carey is a 1980 Salem graduate with a bachelor's degree in physical education.
-He received his master's degree from Salem in 1988.
+A native of Clarksburg, West Virginia, Carey is a 1980 Salem graduate with a bachelor’s degree in physical education.
+He received his master’s degree from Salem in 1988.
 Carey and his wife, the former Cheryl Minnix, have four children -- Chris, Chelsy, who is married to former Mountaineer basketball standout Wellington Smith, Craig and Chelby.
 Chris and his wife, Erica, made Carey a grandpa with sons Caden Michael and Cameron Christopher.
 Carey also has one granddaugther, Sloane Alexandria, from his daughter Chelsy and her husband, Wellington.